TheNamlessGuy/oblivion-remaster-mod-manager/docs/custom-theme.md

 # Custom themes
 NORMM has support for custom themes.
 They use Godots built-in [themes](https://docs.godotengine.org/en/stable/tutorials/ui/gui_using_theme_editor.html).

-Saving such a theme as `theme.tres` and storing it in the NORMM folder (same place as it saves settings and such), it will be loaded on startup.
+## Installing a custom theme
+When you start using NORMM, you have to set the Oblivion Remastered installation directory (unless NORMM guessed for you!).
+This will generate a directory next to the NORMM executable with the same name as the executable.
+If you haven't changed the name of the file, this will be `namless-oblivion-remastered-mod-manager`.
+Simply drop the theme file (which should be named `theme.tres`) into that folder, and restart NORMM if it's running.
+After that, your custom theme should be up and running!

 ## Creating your own theme
 1) Download [Godot](https://godotengine.org/)